There are many hacks to make tough meat tender, and so we do in Japanese home cooking.

 The enzymes in fruits, onions, Japanese sake (made of Koji), and soy sauce work to break down the meat protein as well as sugar and honey.

-Also, toasted sesame oil in the sauce can keep the juice inside.
+Also, roasted sesame oil in the sauce can keep the juice inside.

-The best result is marinating meat on a grill for 2 hours, not shorter and longer.
+The best result is marinating meat for 2 hours, not shorter and longer.